 Ages 6 and up [Amazon Link]

 Poorly reviewed, but it's the setting in Cambodia that makes this film worthwhile.
 Shot on location (no sets here) featuring local Cambodian non-actors such as Dillon's sidekick in the movie, Sok (Kem Sereyvuth), a real life pedicab driver from Phnom Penh.
-Directed (his first) and and acted by Dillon (full discloser, Mr. Dillon is a client of ours), the film also stars James Caan, Natascha McElhone, and Gérard Depardieu.
+Directed (his first) and and acted by Dillon, the film also stars James Caan, Natascha McElhone, and, of all people, Gérard Depardieu.

 Gritty, tense, this film noir captures Cambodia during the lawless period of the 90s when shady foreign characters, Khmer Rouge bandits, and local gangsters ranged freely across the country.

 Note: Dillon is a big fan of 1960s Khmer rock and put together the soundtrack.

 If you are an Amazon Prime member, there are a surprising number of free streaming videos (nearly 20) available on the company's Instant Video service.

 Ready to get started planning your own Cambodia trip?